 The benefits of using Motul is that it prevents your engine from wear and tear.
 It is used by ATV users who want better-operating conditions for their vehicles.
 And even if your clutches are wet, this oil will still perfectly work.
 Some of the packages sold online also come with a free small container of Motul oil for extra use.

-This is a semi-synthetic oil that is best used for ATV engines.
+Yamalube is best semi synthetic oil that you can use for your ATV engine.
 It can also be used for scooters and motorcycles.
 This oil is produced by Yamaha and is readily available in the market.
 Each Yamalube container has 4L of oil, which can give you enough supply for more than one ride.

 What makes this product a good choice for ATV owners is that it is an all-around engine oil.
 It’s not just for ATV use but for motorcycles too.
 If the clutch of your vehicles is wet, this is a good recommendation.
 The price is not too expensive and the longer and more consistent you use it, the lesser the engine problems you are going to have.
 Also, it comes with a very good package, making it easier to fill the oil.